Starboy (song): Background and development

 The song and video feature the Weeknd's personal McLaren P1, which he drives at the end of the video.

 The music video for the song was directed by frequent collaborator Grant Singer, who directed the Weeknd's previous music videos for "Can't Feel My Face" and "The Hills".
 It was released through the singer's official Vevo account on September 28, 2016, on YouTube, along with an accompanying poster which Rolling Stone described as "pulp-horror-inspired".
 The video has been described as the singer's attempt to kill his former/old persona, perhaps signaling he is reinventing himself with this new album, by suffocating himself, clipping his old hairstyle, and crushing his glass-framed platinum records.

-Several cars owned by the Weeknd are mentioned in the song's lyrics and featured in the video, including the Lamborghini Aventador SV Roadster which he sings in his second verse: "Pull off in that Roadster SV/ Pockets overweight, getting hefty," a Bentley Mulsanne: "The competition, I don't wanna listen/ I'm in the blue Mulsanne bumping New Edition," and the McLaren P1: "I'm trying to put you in the worst mood/ P1 cleaner than your church shoes".
+Several cars owned by the Weeknd are mentioned in the song's lyrics and featured in the video, consisting of the McLaren P1 in the first verse: "I'm trying to put you in the worst Mood ahh/ P1 cleaner than your church shoes ahh", followed by the Lamborghini Aventador SV Roadster which he sings in his second verse: "Pull off in that Roadster SV ahh/ Pockets overweight, getting hefty ahh," and finally a Bentley Mulsanne in the same verse right after: "The competition, I don't wanna listen/ I'm in the blue Mulsanne bumping New Edition.
 Billboard approached John Paolo Canton, McLaren Automotive's director of public relations, in order to find out the owner of the car, as their website stated "Even the world's biggest carmaker couldn't afford product placement like this, let alone a boutique British brand".
 Canton later confirmed that the car did belong to the Weeknd.

 In 3 weeks, the video had 100 million views.
 The video had 500 million views in 3 months.
 As of September 2025, the video has over 2.6 billion views on YouTube, making it among the top seventy most viewed YouTube videos.